ywyher/better-melon/README.md

 > This project is still in its early stages so a lot of crucial stuff are yet to be implemented for this project to be called a usable alternative
 - [x] Search system
 - [x] Filtering system
-- [x] Implementing the ability watching
+- [x] Implementing the watch functionality
 - [ ] Authentication using anilist
 - [ ] Defintion on hover functionality
 - [ ] ass/vtt support